 Emergency vehicle access to the project site would be provided from Natoma and Howard streets.
-Emergency vehicles would also be allowed to pass through the pedestrian plaza on Natoma Street to access the project site from Second Street, which includes removable bollards.51 The nearest SFFD fire station, Station 1, is located at 935 Folsom Street between Fifth and Sixth streets, approximately 0.9 miles west of the project site.
+Emergency vehicles would also be allowed to pass through the pedestrian plaza on Natoma Street to access the project site from Second Street, which includes removable bollards.
+The nearest SFFD fire station, Station 1, is located at 935 Folsom Street between Fifth and Sixth streets, approximately 0.9 miles west of the project site.
 The next nearest SFFD fire station, Station 8 is located at 36 Bluxome Street, on the east corner of Folsom Street/Falmouth Street, approximately 1.1 miles southwest of the project site.
 All streets that comprise the route from the fire stations to the project site are sufficiently wide enough to provide adequate emergency vehicle access to the site.
 Some emergency vehicles such as ladder trucks may experience some challenges negotiating the cul-de-sac on Natoma Street.
 A ladder truck could complete the turnaround maneuver with a three-point turn.
 Alternatively, with the removal of three bollards, SFFD ladder trucks could continue through on Natoma Street to and from Second Street.
-As such, these larger vehicles would be provided adequate emergency vehicle access.
+As such, these larger vehicles would be provided adequate emergency access.
+Therefore, the proposed project would have a less-than-significant impact to emergency vehicle access.